herawenn/code-companion/README.md

 ## Limitations

-- **Editor is View-Only for User Input:** While the AI can modify files displayed in the editor, users cannot directly type and edit code in the editor panel.
-All modifications are AI-driven based on chat prompts.
+- **Editor Functionality:** While providing syntax highlighting in view mode and a direct editing mode, the editor lacks advanced IDE features like code autocompletion, integrated debugging tools, or rich intellisense beyond basic text editing.
 - **No Version Control Integration:** No built-in Git support.
 File changes are local to the browser session or managed via upload/download.
 - **Web-Based Limitations:**
   - File system access is managed virtually by the app.